We offer a wide range of innovative distance learning programmes in global health.

 Clinical Education: This programme is offered by the College of Medicine and Veterinary Medicine.
 Here health care professionals and veterinary practitioners learn best practice in clinical education.

 Global Challenges: A new interdisciplinary interactive MSc programme exploring the complex relationships that drive and power global health, development, society and environment.
-The MSc in Global Challenges is currently pending formal approval.

 Global Health and Infectious Diseases: Infectious diseases are a major global concern, resulting in 11 million deaths per year and many more lives affected by reduced productivity and missed educational opportunities.
 This programme aims address the challenges posed by infectious diseases in the 21st Century.